area4lib/area4/docs/using.rst

     1.x has reached its end-of-life, and you should migrate.
     See the migrating guide for how to do so.

-If you want to you can check to make sure the library is working, you can run:
+If you want to, you can check to make sure the library is working by running:

 .. code-block:: python